Vol. 12 No. 1 Summer 2021

 Kevin T. is living his dream.
 After attending HKNC in the spring of 2016, Kevin went home to look for work, hoping to get a job in food services and one day becoming a chef.
 With the help of the HKNC staff in the California Community Services Program (CA-CSP), he landed a job as an entry level cook with Sodexo, the world’s largest food and maintenance services company, at their facility in Camp Pendleton.
 Kevin was recently transferred to San Diego’s Marine Corps Recruit Depot and received a promotion to a Level 2 cook.
 In conjunction with HKNC, Sodexo has begun a 6-week American Sign Language and DeafBlind sensitivity pilot program to increase DeafBlind awareness throughout their company and create an inclusive environment for all employees.

-Lance K. has been able to continue working and doing what he loves – perform - through accessible virtual platforms and the use of a support service provider.
-A former HKNC student, Lance is a one-man band providing vocals and jamming on the keyboard in Hawaii.
+Lance K. has been able to continue working and doing what he loves – perform – through accessible virtual platforms and the use of a support service provider.
+A former HKNC participant, Lance is a one-man band providing vocals and jamming on the keyboard in Hawaii.
 Recently Lance graced the Zoom stage at the Virtual 2nd Annual Maui Abilities Awareness Fair.

-Sufia J. and Misael V. met at HKNC in 2017 when they were students.
+Sufia J. and Misael V. met at HKNC in 2017 when they were participants.
 They were married in 2020 and are now both employed – Sufia at Burlington Coat Factory and Misael at Amazon.
 Staff in HKNC’s CA-CSP working with Sufia, pitched the idea of hiring a person who is DeafBlind to the folks at Burlington department store who pride themselves on diversity and inclusion in the work place.
 Sufia’s great attitude impressed the hiring manager and she is now working as an associate on the sales floor with returns.
 She is receiving HKNC support with mobility training, tech support for the magnifier she uses at work and independent living training to get her job ready with heathy lunches etc.

 Christal M. has been employed for several months at Whole Foods Market in Manhattan!
 Christal lost her previous job due to the COVID-19 pandemic and, with supports from HKNC’s New York CSP and her continued hard work and dedication, Christal was hired at Whole Foods as a grocery team member.
 Christal works collaboratively with her fellow team members and has recently shared that she enjoys her work at Whole Foods and feels challenged every day to continue to strengthen her skills at work!